 Creating a van like this has been a dream of ours for years, and realizing this dream took a lot sacrifice.
 Sprinter's arent particularly cheap or easy to find, so acquiring just the right one meant cashing in most of our savings and a taking a trip to the east coast to pick one up.
 Sprinters are much more expensive on the west coast, particularly in the Portland area since there are so many like minded individuals competing for the same models.
 We really wanted this particular model of sprinter ('06), as it is the older body style which gets better gas mileage than it's newer counterparts.
 We also wanted the 140" wheel base version, which is essentially the medium size.
 This is as large as you can go while still fitting in a standard parking space.
 It is important to us to be able to stay nimble, and not be confined to staying in RV parks and large campsites.

-The conversion process took about 6 months, and cost about $6k beyond the intitial cost of the bare bones van.
+The conversion process took about 6 months, and cost a little under $10k beyond the initial cost of the bare bones van.
 It is still not 100% finished, as we still have a few finishing touches here and there, but we couldnt be happier with the way it turned out so far!

 Step 1: CAD Design